-$\cdot$ Expulsion: Permanent separation of the student from the University.
+- Expulsion: Permanent separation of the student from the University.
 A permanent notation will appear on the student's transcript.
-The student will also be barred from university premises (grounds and buildings).
-Pursuant to delegated authority, the Vice President for Student Affairs shall administratively approve expulsions.

-$\cdot$ Suspension: Separation of the student from the University for a specified period.
+The student will also be barred from the University premises (grounds and buildings). - Suspension: Separation of the student from the University for a specified period of time.
 A permanent notation will appear on the student's transcript.
-The student shall not participate in any University-sponsored activity and may be barred from university premises (grounds and buildings) during the period of suspension.
-Suspended time will not count against any time limits required by the Graduate School for completion of a degree.
-Pursuant to delegated authority, the Vice President for Student Affairs shall administratively approve suspensions.

-• Disciplinary Probation: The student is prohibited from representing the University in any extracurricular activity or from running for or holding office in any student or University organization.
+The student shall not participate in any University-sponsored activity and may be barred from the University's premises (grounds and buildings) during the period of suspension.
+Suspended time will not count against any time limits required by the Graduate School for completion of a degree. - Disciplinary Probation: The student is prohibited from representing the University in any extracurricular activity or from running for or holding office in any student or University organization.
 Additional restrictions or conditions may also be imposed.

-• Disciplinary Reprimand: Warning to the student that further misconduct may result in a more severe disciplinary action.

-• Educational Sanctions: In addition to Sanctions specified above, educational Sanctions that provide the student with learning, assistive or growth opportunities, research or reflective assignments, community services, values/ethics-based activities or other learning-based sanctions.

-• Housing Sanctions which may include, but are not limited to: University Housing Termination, Denial of Re-contracting with University Housing, Administrative Room Moves, and Housing Probation.

-· No Contact Order

-· Denial of Access to campus grounds and/or buildings
+- Disciplinary Warning: Warning to the student that further misconduct may result in a more severe disciplinary action - Educational Sanctions: In addition to Sanctions specified in this section, educational Sanctions that provide the student with learning, assistive or growth opportunities, research or reflective assignments, community services, values/ethics-based activities, or other learning-based sanctions - Housing Sanctions which may include but are not limited to: University Housing Suspension or Termination, Denial of Re-contracting with University Housing, Administrative Room Moves, and Housing Probation - Loss of Privileges: Denial of specified privileges for a designated period of time - Fines Previously established and published fines may be imposed - Restitution Compensation for loss, damage or injury through monetary and/or appropriateservice or material replacement - No Contact Order - Denial of Access to campus grounds and/or buildings

-For staff:

-- · Education and training

-- · Written reprimand

-- · No Contact Order

-- · Denial of Access to campus grounds and/or buildings

-- · Reassignment

-- Suspension without pay

-- · Separation from employment

-For faculty:
+For employees:

-- · Education and training

-- · Written reprimand

-- · No Contact Order

-- $\cdot$ Denial of Access to campus grounds and/or buildings

-- · Reassignment

-- Suspension without pay

-- $\cdot$ Separation from employment

-c.
-The following factors will be considered before imposing Sanctions and other responsive actions on a Respondent:

-- $\cdot$ The nature and degree of violence involved in the conduct at issue. - $\cdot$ The impact of the conduct on the Complainant. - $\cdot$ The impact of the conduct on the community and/or the University. - Prior relevant misconduct by the Respondent.

-$\cdot$ Maintenance of a safe and respectful environment conducive to working and learning.

-· Protection of the University community.

-$\cdot$ Any other mitigating, aggravating or compelling circumstances appropriate to reaching a just and appropriate resolution.
+- Education and training, including counseling - Reprimand (Verbal or Written) - Denial of a pay increase - Demotion to a lower pay grade/classification - No Contact Order - Denial of Access to campus grounds and/or buildings - Reassignment - Suspension without pay - Separation from employment - c.
+The following factors will be considered before imposing Sanctions and other responsive actions on a Respondent: - The nature and degree of violence involved in the conduct at issue. - The impact of the conduct on the Complainant. - The impact of the conduct on the community and/or the University. - Whether the respondent has accepted responsibility for their actions. - Whether the respondent is reasonably likely to engage in the conduct in the future. - Prior relevant misconduct by the Respondent. - Maintenance of a safe and respectful environment conducive to working and learning. - Protection of the University community. - Any other mitigating, aggravating or compelling circumstances appropriate to reaching a justand appropriate resolution.